-Interviews with HIV care providers and people with HIV will identify the key chronic conditions and clinical priorities for people with HIV and inform the development of algorithms to prioritize PROs that reflect the conditions, priorities, and values identified.
-They will then implement real-time psPRO collection for people with HIV and chronic conditions into routine clinical care at Centers for AIDS Research Network of Integrated Clinical Systems sites, which is a consortium of eight sites providing care for over 30,000 people with HIV.
-The team will conduct a randomized trial to evaluate the effectiveness of integrating personalized PROs in improving care.
+To address this, Dr. Crane, Dr. Lober, and their research team wanted to improve methods for systematic collection and use of PROs in clinical care for people with HIV with multiple chronic conditions using person-specific PRO (psPRO) prioritization.
+Interviews with HIV care providers and patients will identify clinical priorities for people with HIV and inform the development of algorithms to prioritize PROs that reflect the conditions, priorities, and values identified.
+They will then implement real-time psPRO collection for people with HIV into routine clinical care.
+The team will conduct a randomized trial with the Centers for AIDS Research Network of Integrated Clinical Systems, a consortium of eight sites providing care for over 30,000 people with HIV, to evaluate the effectiveness of personalized PROs in improving care.

 The team hopes that this work will help customize and improve care for people with HIV and multiple chronic conditions.
 This work will help providers identify priority issues relevant to their patients and maximize clinic time to address these issues.